Gal Gadot Is Refusing To Sign On For #WonderWoman Sequel Unless The Fire Brett Ratner

 — DiscussingFilm (@DiscussingFilm) November 11, 2017

-Earlier this month Gal Gadot made a statement on her personal Instagram page to say that bullying and sexual harassment are unacceptable.
-She also stated that she stands solidly with the courageous women who have come forward and naming their accusers.
+Earlier this month, Gal Gadot made a statement on her personal Instagram page to say that bullying and sexual harassment are unacceptable.
+She also stated that she stands solidly with the courageous women who have come forward and named their accusers.

 Last month, Gal Gadot pulled out of a Jewish National Fund dinner at the last minute after the accusations surfaced against Ratner.
 The organization claimed that the Wonder Woman actress had a scheduling conflict.

 Do you support Gal Gadot in her efforts to refuse to sign her Wonder Woman contract unless Brett Ratner is booted?
-Do you think Warner Brothers will sign with Gal Gadot over Brett Ratner?
+Do you think Warner Bros. will side with Gal Gadot over Brett Ratner?

-[Featured image by Rebecca Blackwell/AP Images]
+[Featured Image by Rebecca Blackwell/AP Images]